e-j-w/LevelUp/README.md

 The environment variable `ENSDF` pointing to a directory containing unzipped ENSDF data files must be defined in order for the program to run.
 Running the program without this variable defined will display an error message.

-Tested using gcc and GNU make on Ubuntu 14.04.
+Tested using gcc and GNU make on Ubuntu 14.04 and Arch Linux (as of March 2017).
 The code is self-contained and should work on more or less any Linux distro.